-6. That the proposed development will excessively damage or destroy natural features, including trees, shrubs, crecks, and rocks, and the natural grade of the site, except as provided in the subdivision regulations as set forth in Chapter 1 of Title 10 of the Municipal Code;
+6. That the proposed development will excessively damage or destroy natural features, including trees, shrubs, crccks, and rocks, and the natural grade of the site, except as provided in the subdivision regulations as set forth in Chapter 1 of Title 10 of the Municipal Code;

+2 A-2-PAC-15-0046 EXHIBIT 3 Page 3 of 40.
 The project has been designed to minimize impacts to natural features and by making the units separate rather than attached which will reduce grading in this particular instance.
 The requested variance to usual open space and parking exception to locate parking in the front setback are also requested to reduce grading and impacts to on-site vegetation.
 A biological assessment was prepared for the site and found no impacts to protected species or environments.